 The stripped down versions of Google’s apps that will come baked into Android Go Edition include the following:

 - Google Assistant Go

 - Gmail Go

 - Files Go

 It looks like Google has been very busy and are forging ahead with this next billion initiative.
 The company say they have also been working with 3rd party app developers and manufacturers to ramp up support for Android Go.
 So, we are likely to see more lite apps going forward.

-The first set of budget smartphones running Android Oreo Go Edition will hit the markets in the coming month, so expect those product announcements soon.
+The first set of budget smartphones running Android Go Edition will hit the markets in the coming month, so expect those product announcements soon.
 Perhaps finally, those first world smartphones for third world markets will finally arrive.